 - Offer comfort and reminiscence therapy

 We also asked our team to share their experience with some of the latest technology in dementia care.
-If you’ve never heard of ‘intelligent hydration systems’, you’re in for a treat!
+If you’ve never heard of ‘intelligent hydration systems’ or touch screens that make caring from a distance easier, you’re in for a treat!

 Aqua Paint – Art and reminiscence therapy for dementia patients